Reduce Your Credit Card Decline Rate WITHOUT Seeing a Surge in Fraud Attempts

 Furthermore, FlexPay surveyed credit card approval rates across multiple US states back in 2019.
 Looking at the data, we see a mean approval rate of about 87%.
 This would imply that the national credit card decline rate hovers right around that 15% mark published by Visa and Mastercard.

-Although there are bound to be some differentiation of these figures between credit and debit cards, the disparity is relatively negligible.
+There is bound to be some differentiation between credit and debit card approval rates.
+That said, the disparity is relatively negligible.

 Why Credit Card Decline Rates Matter

-Many of the decline codes you might receive are outside of your control.
+A lot of the decline codes you will receive are outside of your control.
 If the cardholder’s bank responds to your authorization request with a “Do Not Honor” or “Exceeds Approval Amount Limit” message, then you should comply without question.

 Still, a lot of time, hard work, and money goes into every sale.
 A declined order translates to: